Even if you’re not moving goods directly you may still be exposed to import and export problems via your supply chain.

 The UK Government has announced the UK Global Tariff (UKGT) that will replace the EU’s Common External Tariff.
-These are the import tariffs the UK will levy on goods from countries with which it does not have a specific free trade agreement with.
-From 1 January 2021 this may or may not apply to EU imports, depending on whether a trade agreement is reached by then.
-These will apply to imports into the UK and may create opportunities for organisations importing from outside the EU and countries without existing Free Trade Agreements.
+These are the import tariffs the UK will levy on goods from countries with which it does not have a specific free trade agreement.
+These apply to imports into the UK and may create opportunities for organisations importing from outside the EU and countries without existing Free Trade Agreements.

 In addition to reviewing the impact on imports, you should also explore the possible tariff barriers you may face exporting to international markets.

 Make sure your paperwork is in order